Linux-cpp-lisp/sitator/README.md

 All individual classes and parameters are documented with docstrings in the source code.

+## Global Options

+`sitator` uses the `tqdm.autonotebook` tool to automatically produce the correct fancy progress bars for terminals and iPython notebooks.
+To disable all progress bars, run with the environment variable `SITATOR_PROGRESSBAR` set to `false`.

 ## License

 This software is made available under the MIT License.
 See `LICENSE` for more details.